capasha/EverybodyEditsProtocoll/README.md

 | `1` | `Integer` | Team      | The team id. *See [Teams](#model-teams).*

 ### <a id="rm-tele">"tele"</a>
-Occurs when multiple players are teleported or respawned (including death.)
+Occurs when one or more players are teleported or respawned (including death.)

 | Id  | Type      | Name           | Description
 | --- | ----      | ----           | -----------